Antibiotic Stewardship Honor Roll

 - Physician Leader: Cristina Corsini Campioli, MD

-- Pharmacist Leader: Kellie Hannan, PharmD
+- Pharmacist Leader: Kellie Hannan, PharmD, BCIDP

 - Highlighted Antibiotic Stewardship Activity:

-MCHS Southwest Minnesota Region Antimicrobial Stewardship Program Team provides stewardship services to MCHS hospitals in Mankato, Fairmont, New Prague, St. James, and Waseca and to nearby MCHS outpatient clinics.
-Antimicrobial use data are tracked and reported for the MCHS Southwest Minnesota region.
-Providers and infection preventionists from multiple sites participate in regional stewardship meetings to share ideas and coordinate efforts.
+A regional antimicrobial stewardship (ASP) team provides stewardship services to Mayo Clinic Health System (MCHS) hospitals in Mankato, Fairmont, New Prague, St. James, and Waseca and to nearby MCHS outpatient clinics.
+Antimicrobial use data is tracked and reported for the entire MCHS Southwest Minnesota region.
 Stewardship education is provided to staff throughout the region, and stewardship initiatives are generally implemented concurrently at all sites.
-The MCHS Southwest Minnesota ASP team regularly collaborates with the MCHS Southeast Minnesota ASP team to develop and implement stewardship initiatives such as the UTI vertical stewardship initiative (described above).
+The MCHS Southwest ASP team regularly collaborates with the MCHS Southeast ASP team to develop and implement stewardship initiatives such as the cellulitis vertical stewardship initiative described above.
+They work collaboratively with ASP team across the Mayo Clinic Enterprise (Minnesota, Wisconsin, Arizona, and Florida) to improve antibiotic use in the ambulatory care setting.
+They have shared data and change management strategies and have reduced antibiotic use for upper respiratory tract infections and are now working to reduce durations of therapy for urinary tract infections.

 - Physician Leader: Aaron Tande, MD